Beverley Randolph Mason

-Beverley Randolph Mason (1 September 1834–22 April 1910) was an American military officer and educator who was the founder and principal of the Gunston Hall School for young women in Washington, D.C.
+Beverley Randolph Mason (September 1, 1834 – April 22, 1910) was an American military officer and educator who was the founder and principal of the Gunston Hall School for young women in Washington, D.C.
 Mason was a great-grandson of George Mason, author of the Virginia Bill of Rights.

-Early life and education
+Early life

-Mason was born at Okeley Manor in Fairfax County, Virginia on 1 September 1834.
-He was a son of Dr. Richard Chichester Mason and his wife Lucy Bolling Randolph.
+Mason was born at Okeley Manor in Fairfax County, Virginia on September 1, 1834.
+His parents were Dr. Richard Chichester Mason and Lucy Bolling Randolph.
+He was a great-grandson of George Mason, author of the Virginia Bill of Rights.

+After graduating from school, Mason went to Philadelphia, Pennsylvania where he pursued business.

-American Civil War
+Civil War

 At the onset of the American Civil War, Mason volunteered as a private in the Black Horse Cavalry of Fauquier County, Virginia.
-Soon afterward, Mason was detailed to act as commissary sergeant.
-Mason also efficiently supplied food to his command.
-He gained a captain's commission in the 4th Virginia Cavalry, and later a major's rank as assistant commissary in Fitzhugh Lee's division, where he was universally beloved and respected.
-Mason was made quartermaster in 1864.
+Soon afterward, Mason was detailed to act as commissary sergeant and supplied food to his command.
+He gained a captain's commission in the 4th Virginia Cavalry, and later a major's rank as assistant commissary in Fitzhugh Lee's division.
+Mason became quartermaster in 1864.

-Educator
+Career

-A the close of the war, Major Mason engaged in business and as soon as the opportunity presented itself, he took up the profession of teaching.
-For a period of time after the war, Mason taught at the United States Military Academy in West Point, New York.
-Afterward, he returned Virginia, where in 1875, he married Elizabeth "Bettie" Harrison Nelson of Albemarle County.
-Mason then taught as a teacher in mathematics and Latin at the Norwood Institute.
+After the war, Mason engaged in business and, then, took up the profession of teaching.
+He taught at the United States Military Academy in West Point, New York.
+He returned Virginia and taught mathematics and Latin at the Norwood Institute.
+In 1892, he founded Gunston Hall School for Young Ladies at his home in Washington, D.C.; the school was named for the homestead of his great-grandfather George Mason.
+Mason and his wife opened their school ifor their children and the children of their intimate friends.

-Mason and his wife relocated to Washington, D.C. where they both engaged in teaching and founded a school for young ladies known as the Gunston Hall School, named for the homestead of his great-grandfather George Mason.
-Gunston Hall School was located at 3017 O Street, N.W. in a large yellow Georgetown mansion that was the former residence of Commodore Stephen Cassin, built in the early 19th century.
-Mason and his wife opened their school in the mansion in 1893 for their children and the children of their intimate friends.
-In 1905, Mason moved Gunston Hall School to a Colonial edifice at 1906 Florida Avenue near 19th and T Streets, N.W.

-The Washington Post hailed Mason's Gunston Hall School as the "foremost among Washington's institutions for the education of girls and young ladies."
-Gunston Hall School continued as a flourishing boarding school for young women for 50 years.
+Gunston Hall School moved to a larger campus and operated as a boarding school for young women for fifty years.
 After its closure, the building housed Epiphany School, an Episcopal institution.
 The building is currently the home of the National Museum of American Jewish Military History.
 Mason's character impressed itself upon his students and his influence among them was widely felt and acknowledged by the students of successive years.

-Marriage and children
+Personal life

-Mason married Elizabeth "Bettie" Harrison Nelson, daughter of Keating Lewis Simmons Nelson and his wife Julia Ann Rogers, at St. Stephen's Church on 18 August 1875.
+Mason married Elizabeth "Bettie" Harrison Nelson at St. Stephen's Church on August 18, 1875.
+She was the daughter of daughter of Keating Lewis Simmons Nelson and his wife Julia Ann Rogers of Albemarle County, Virginia.
 The couple had six children: